Guide to the Tongariro Alpine Crossing

 Because the Tongariro Alpine Crossing is a one way track, you will need some sort of transport to either pick you up at the end of track and take you back to your car at the starting point, or transport you from your accommodation to the start then pick you up at the end and drop you back at your accommodation.
 Luckily, there are services to do just that!

 If you are parking at one car park and need picking up from the other end, you can book a shuttle service to take you back to your starting point.
+[Update: In summer, between Labour Weekend in October and April 30, a four-hour time restriction is in place at the Mangatepopo Road end, meaning you will need to use one of the shuttle services if you are doing the full hike].

 For those who would prefer to be picked up and dropped off at their accommodation, there are a number of Tongariro Alpine Crossing shuttle services operating from Taupo, Turangi, National Park Village, Whakapapa Village and Ohakune.
 If you are staying somewhere in between, the shuttle services can usually pick you up on the way too.
 Either make the booking yourself or book the service with your hostel.
 Your hostel can usually give you weather updates too to see if it is safe to do the Crossing.